kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 `promised-land` let's you send events around between modules in an async world.
 Just emit the event as you are used to and the `promised-land` will take care of the rest.
 You can ask for the Promise before event is published or after.
 That means you don't need to think about any initialization order anymore.
 For the actual Promise implementation I have picked Bluebird library.

+Perhaps *promised-land* could be an answer to the performance issues that can be encountered when using promises , see : [promises performance hits](http://thanpol.as/javascript/promises-a-performance-hits-you-should-be-aware-of/#conclusions)

+`bacon.decorate` can simplify consumption of different APIs which are callbacks, promises or sync.

 APIs are hard.
 Sometimes they can have you provide a callback, other times they return a promise or be synchronous.
 You can unify the usage of your API and abstract concepts like sync or async, by using the paradigm Functional Reactive Programming with the help of a implementation called Bacon.js.

 Decorates any API to act as a simple Bacon property.